WEEK 04: Appropriation and African American Music

 • In the 1950s, some record companies assigned co-composer credits to disc jockeys and others who helped “break” a record, a form of “payola” via composer royalties.
 This accounts for disk jockey Alan Freed receiving co-writer credit for “Maybellene.”
 Russ Fratto, who had been lending money to Chess, also received credit.
 The Freed and Fratto credits were later withdrawn.

-Although this was not a racially motivated misrepresentation, it nevertheless involved falsification of the origins of the song in black creativity.
+Although this was not a racially motivated misrepresentation, it nevertheless involved falsification of the origins of the song in Black creativity.
 Chess may deserve some credit, as he helped adapt and arrange what Chuck Berry brought to him.
 On another level, the original song "Ida Red" that Berry adapted into his "Ida Red" before Chess turned it into "Maybelline" was a "jes' grew" song - a traditional song whose true original "author" - if that is really a meaningful concept here - is not known.

 Cover records: vanillization

-When a black r&b or rock and roll tune started to become popular in the subculture, white labels would generally put out cover versions of the song by white artists who could be marketed to the white-dominant mainstream audience more easily.
-Black artists made little profit, white artists and labels cashed in.
+When a Black r&b or rock and roll tune started to become popular in the subculture, White labels would generally put out cover versions of the song by White artists who could be marketed to the White-dominant mainstream audience more easily.
+Black artists made little profit, White artists and labels cashed in.

 Compare Little Richard’s original version of “Tutti Frutti”: